enso-org/enso/doc/design/syntax/syntax.md

    In particular, it should provide guidance regarding possible next steps and human readable error messages.

-## Immediate Connection To Data

-We believe that the creation of software is a very creative process. [...]

 # Textual Representation

 ## Encoding